Medical Student Curriculum: Bladder Drainage

 In some obese men, a buried penis may seem a difficult obstacle but this can usually be managed by having an assistant press hard downwards with both hands around the base of the penis.
 This will depress the fat and subcutaneous tissue exposing the penis for catheterization.

 Difficulty in locating the urethral meatus in males is typically from either edema or severe phimosis.
-Edema can be significantly reduced by continuous manual pressure for about 20 minutes or, preferably, by wrapping a thin (1 inch) elastic “Ace” wrap or similar over a gauze pad around the penis for a similar period.
+Edema can be significantly reduced by continuous manual pressure for about 20 minutes or, preferably, by wrapping a thin (1 inch) elastic “Ace” wrap or similar over a gauze pad around the penis for a similar period of time.
 This continuous pressure gradually reduces swelling and edema allowing for better visualization.
 (The same technique can be used to reduce the edema from a paraphimosis allowing it to be reduced manually.)
 A tight phimosis may not allow direct visualization of the urethral meatus.
 In such cases, a small catheter or coude tipped Foley can often be passed through the phimosis and then manipulated into the urethral meatus by touch.
-In the unlikely event that the phimosis is too tight to allow any catheter, then a bedside surgical dorsal slit procedure may need to be done by Urology.
+In the unlikely event that the phimosis is too tight to allow any catheter, then a bedside surgical dorsal slit procedure may need to be done by a urology team member.

 Distal Urethral Strictures and Meatal Stenosis in Men